-In much of the eastern half of the U.S., typical frigid temperatures and snow were swapped out for sunny skies and warm weather throughout late fall and early winter.
+In 2016, much of the eastern half of the U.S. experienced sunny skies and warm weather throughout the late fall and early winter instead of the typical frigid temperatures and snow.
 Weather reports galore declared that some areas broke record high temperatures.

-While you may not think the warmer weather calls for complaint, it’s a different story for your plants.
+When unseasonably warm weather like this occurs, you may not think the warmer weather calls for complaint; however, it’s a different story for your plants.

-Spring blooming plants may have opened into partial or full flowers due to unusually warm weather in November and December.
+Spring blooming plants may have opened into partial or full flowers due to unusually warm weather in late fall and winter.
 Additionally, some woody plants may have grown fresh leaves.

-If your plants have experienced untimely growth through the warm winter, there are a few things you should keep in mind.
+If your plants have experienced untimely growth through a warm winter, there are a few things you should keep in mind.

-The unseasonable weather has tricked some plants into blooming prematurely.
+Unseasonable weather tricks some plants into blooming prematurely.
 If plants budded during late fall and early winter, this means no blooming in the coming spring season.

-Some plants may have only partially bloomed in the above average temperatures; however, this growth will still reduce the quantity and quality of the plant’s spring bloom.
+Some plants may only partially bloom in the above average temperatures; however, this growth will still reduce the quantity and quality of the plant’s spring bloom.

 Shifting from a period of warm temperatures to the teens and single digits could injure susceptible plants.
 Plants that have partially leafed out or budded can be stricken with dead or dying tips due to the drastic change.